CyclotronResearchCentre/qMRI_MSPM_AgeFx/README.md

 The age, sex, total intra-cranial volume, and scanner used, for each participants, were collected in a table to be used for the statistical modelling.

+---

+## Code description

+ A few tools are required to process the data mainly [SPM](https://github.com/spm) and [MSPM](https://github.com/LREN-CHUV/MSPM), both available from GitHub.
+For SPM, one can simply use the latest release, i.e. SPM25.
+Note though, that as much as SPM is well supported, MSPM is not.
+The description of the code is available in this [HowTo.md](HowTo.md) file.

+---

 ## References

 - S. Moallemian, C. Bastin, M. F. Callaghan, C. Phillips, *Multivariate Age-related Analysis of Variance in quantitative MRI maps: Widespread age-related differences revisited*, medRxiv, 2023.